 In 2015, Cozette produced a new rendition of a song that is a part of the Armenian cultural fabric- Adana- dedicated to the Armenian Genocide’s centennial commemoration.
 In 2016, she gave new life to a Harout Pamboukjian classic, “O Kami Kami.”
 Cozette’s most recent release is her interpretation of an Armenian folk song that is originally performed as a patriotic, pomp and circumstance, “Zartir Lao.”
 The project is dedicated to her late grandmother.

 Maria Cozette is currently pursuing a doctorate degree at the University of Southern California but has not relinquished her creative outlets.
 She is back in the studio writing and recording for upcoming releases mid-2019.
-Cozette will be back on television with, “The Maria Cozette Show.”
-Stay tuned…
+Cozette will be back on television with, “The Maria Cozette Show,” in Spring 2019.

 2011- “Woman in Entertainment” by Armenian American Chamber of Commerce for accomplishments in entertainment, youth advocacy, and philanthropic ventures